Chlorophyll, the green pigment in plants and algae, is in many ways the origin of the evolution of life on Earth.

 5 benefits of eating more chlorophyll

-Chlorophyll is a powerful antioxidant rich in vitamins A, C, E, and K as well as minerals calcium, magnesium, potassium, and iron.
+Chlorophyll is a powerful antioxidant and is rich in vitamins A, C, E and K as well as the minerals calcium, magnesium, potassium and iron.

-Increase the production of red blood cells that transport oxygen throughout the body.
-This is because chlorophyll has a chemical structure similar to hemoglobin.
+Increase the production of red blood cells that, among other things, transport oxygen throughout the body.
+This is because chlorophyll has a similar chemical structure to hemoglobin.

-Combat bad breath by disinfecting and restoring the gastrointestinal tract and protecting us from various types of toxins from the environment and other foods.
+Counteract bad breath by disinfecting and restoring the digestive tract and protecting us against various types of toxins from the environment and other foods.

-Lower the risk of developing gastrointestinal diseases and various types of inflammatory conditions.
+Reduce the risk of developing digestive diseases as well as various types of inflammatory conditions.

 Slow down the aging process by counteracting free radicals in synergy with other antioxidants.

-Regulate hunger sensations and thereby help us maintain a healthy weight.
+Regulate hunger sensations and thus help us maintain a healthy weight.

-How do you get more chlorophyll in your daily life?
+How do you get more chlorophyll in your daily routine?

 Here is a list of some of the most chlorophyll-rich vegetables we can consume: